-I love jack-o-lantern carving.
-I especially love to make my own pumpkin stencils to create unique designs.
+I love jack-o'-lantern carving, and I especially love to make my own pumpkin stencils to create unique designs.
 Since Samhain is different from Halloween to me, I like to make more Pagan-friendly pumpkins to put out on the altar and around the home.
-Nothing like doing a ritual in a room surrounded by glowing Pagan-themed jack-o-lanterns!
+Nothing like doing a ritual in a room surrounded by glowing Pagan-themed jack-o'-lanterns!

 - Print them

 - Take pictures of your finished jack-o'-lanterns and share them (though if you post them on a website I would appreciate a link back)

 - Direct your friends to this page to share them